Find out if constant headphone use can cause permanent damage to your skull and what to do to avoid headphone dents.

 Paget’s disease of the bone

-In Paget’s disease of the bone, the body generates new bones faster than normal, to the point that the rapid remodeling process ends up producing bone that’s weaker than normal.
-This results in multiple problems, such as bone pain, fractures, and even deformities.
-This disease is more common in older people and is rarer for people below 50 years old.
+In Paget’s disease of the bone, the body generates new bones faster than the normal rate.
+This could cause the body to produce bones that are weaker than normal.
+As a result, bone pains, fractures, and even deformities are more likely to happen.
+This disease commonly occurs to elderlies and is rarer for people below 50 years old.

 Trauma refers to a serious injury to the body.
-In some cases, serious injury to the head can cause a fracture to the skull, leading to a dent on the head.
-This requires immediate medical attention, as this implies that a piece of the skull may be pointing inwards to the brain, which may cause further damage.
+In some cases, severe injury to the head can cause a fracture to the skull, leading to a dent on the head.
+And a dented head requires immediate medical attention.
+Usually, this means that a piece of the skull may be pointing toward the brain, which may cause more damage.

-Bone cancer happens when unusual cells grow out of control in the bone, destroying bone tissue.
-This disease is rare, but some kinds of bone cancer may end up destroying bone tissues, causing issues such as skull depressions and irregularities.
+Bone cancer happens when unusual bone cells grow out of control, destroying the bone tissue.
+It’s rare, but some types of bone cancer, like multiple myeloma, have been reported to cause bone depression and irregularities.

 Can Headphones Change Your Ear Shape?

-So, why does it seem like the shape of your ears are changing?
+So, why does it seem like the shape of your ears is changing?

 The thing is, with constant headphone use, you keep pushing your ears close to your face.